matomo-org/developer-documentation/docs/5.x/media-analytics/setup.md

 ## Tracking YouTube videos

 MediaAnalytics uses the [YouTube iFrame API](https://developers.google.com/youtube/iframe_api_reference).
-For your Youtube videos to be tracked, you need to enable this Youtube API by adding a URL parameter `?enablejsapi=1` to all your video source URLs.
+For your YouTube videos to be tracked, you need to enable this YouTube API by adding a URL parameter `?enablejsapi=1` to all your video source URLs.
 For example:

 ```html
 <iframe src="https://www.youtube.com/embed/yA2NUur0770?enablejsapi=1"></iframe>
 ```

-If the `enablejsapi=1` parameter is not specified in your Youtube URLs, the Media Analytics tracker will likely not receive video events from the YouTube player.
+If the `enablejsapi=1` parameter is not specified in your YouTube URLs, the Media Analytics tracker will likely not receive video events from the YouTube player.

 ### Loading of additional YouTube files